-Shortly thereafter Jim met E. Fay Jones, a professor at the university of Arkansas at Fayetteville.
+Shortly thereafter, Jim met architect E. Fay Jones.
 Much to Jim's surprise, Jones was quick to accept the proposal to design the chapel.
-On March 23, 1979 the construction crew broke ground on the mountain side.
+On March 23, 1979, the construction crew broke ground on the mountain side.
 Jim's dream looked like it would soon be a reality.

-However, half way through the project, funds began to run out.
+However, halfway through the project, funds began to run out.
 Soon the building process ground to a halt.
-In his own words, it looked like Jim had made "...the biggest mistake of my life."
-He desperately tried to raise the necessary funds to complete his dream, but all of his efforts failed.
+Jim began to believe he had made the biggest mistake of his life.
+He desperately tried to raise the necessary funds to complete his dream, but all his efforts failed.

 The chapel is located on Highway 62 West just outside of Eureka Springs, Arkansas.
 There is no admission fee, but donations are accepted.
 Every tour group will receive a presentation telling the story of the chapel.
 There is ample parking for buses and RVs.
 So, while in the Ozarks, stop by what many have called one of the most beautiful and inspiring chapels in the world.
 It will be a visit you will not soon forget.